 On Miami’s sandwich Mount Rushmore, there are the usual suspects—like a pan con bistec or Cubano.
 But no doubt, the little disco volador is up there too.
 The sandwich (which means “frisbee” in English) is essentially a little pocket of filling enclosed in a circle of crispy, toasted bread.
 It’s a childhood favorite for many Miamians of Cuban descent, and while they’re not as easy to find around town as the Cuban sandwich, they are absolutely worth the search.
-Here are four great versions you should get to know.
+Here are a few great versions you should get to know.

 Caja Caliente’s disco volador roster is the most impressive in town.
 They don’t stick to the classic guava and queso or ham and cheese combos.
 The Gables restaurant has options like croqueta and queso, prosciutto and blue cheese, and one stuffed generously with vaca frita.
 They even occasionally have disco volador guava pancakes on the menu for weekend brunch.
 They are all excellent and if you’re very hungry, you can probably eat two.
 The croqueta and vaca frita versions are our personal top two.

 Odaly’s is a little cafe and ventanita in Westchester.
 They have burgers, croquetas, and also serve a big pile of fries covered in cheese and chorizo.
 You should eat all of that eventually, but first, try the disco volador.
 They have three versions: guava and cheese, ham and cheese, and just cheese.
 If you have a sweet tooth, go for the guava, which comes in big chunks right in the center of two beautifully toasted pieces of bread.
 One of these should be big enough to fill you up.

 Sign up for our newsletter.